Advanced Machine Learning

 statistical uncertainty.
 Machine learning is a meeting point from different disciplines: multivariate statistics, algorithms and mathematical optimization, among others.

-The subject delves into various modern non-linear learning techniques ranging deep neural networks, advanced kernel-based learning methods and the latest developments in ensemble methods.
-It also aims to provide a unified view of the area and its future prospects.
+The subject reviews some foundations and then delves into various modern non-linear learning techniques ranging from modern neural networks to advanced kernel-based learning methods and the latest developments in ensemble methods.
+It also aims to provide a rather unified view of the area and possible future prospects.

 Teachers